-There are walks to suit individuals, families and groups – whether you want a challenging hike or a short stroll.
-Whilst Dovestone Reservoir itself is a Popular location providing a circular walk of 2.5miles offering stunning views and giving access to two further reservoirs, Greenfield and Yeoman Hey to the north.
+There are walks to suit individuals, families and groups.
+Whether you want a challenging hike or a short stroll, you'll find it here.
+Dovestone Reservoir itself is a popular location, providing a circular walk of 2.5miles with stunning views and giving access to two further reservoirs, Greenfield and Yeoman Hey to the north.

-The two closest trails are Marsden Moor and Bleaklow.
+Here are details of some of the well-known trails, the two closest of which are Marsden Moor and Bleaklow.

 A trail where you follow in the footsteps of Mesolithic men and women.
 Imagine yourself 11,000 years back in time and then relate to more recent times, with Blind Jack of Knaresborough building the turnpike roads.